How Hydes Brewery Uses Your Personal Data

 - anyone who interacts with us or contacts us through social media

-- anyone who makes a purchase and/or booking through our websites;
+- anyone who makes a purchase and/or booking through our websites or online portals;

 - anyone who enters a competition through one of our websites or otherwise (for example via social media);